What Does Your Child’s Body Temperature Indicate About His or Her Health?

 Fever (bukhar): 100.4°F (38°C) or higher

 A fever is NOT a disease itself - it’s your child’s body fighting an infection.
-In most cases, fever in children is harmless and resolves within 2-3 days.
+In most cases, fever in children is caused by mild viral illness and settles within 2-3 days.
 However, knowing when to worry and when to stay calm is crucial for every parent.

-Reassurance: Most childhood fevers are caused by viral infections and go away on their own.
-Your child’s body is doing exactly what it should - fighting off germs!
+Reassurance: Most childhood fevers are caused by viral infections and improve on their own.
+Your child’s body is doing what it should - fighting off germs.
+That said, always watch for the warning signs listed below.

 Image